Your career can help solve the world’s most pressing problems

 - 4 Best opportunities: Which careers effectively contribute to solving these problems?

-- 5 Career strategy: How should your priorities change over time?
+- 5 Career strategy: Other important career priorities

 - 5.1 Personal fit: how to increase your chances of finding a career path where you’ll excel